 So, you are comfortable.
 You know your students, you know your staff room, you have sorted your planning and resources, your artistic genius covers your classroom walls – but something is off.
 You feel restless and ready to fly the nest.
+Should you resign?

-You need to make sure you are ready, and you are planning to leave for the right reasons.
+You need to make sure you are ready, and you are planning to resign for the right reasons.
 Self-reflect on your time, your current position and where you see yourself going before making the decision to hand in your resignation.

 How can I be challenged?